rackerlabs/rackspace-how-to/content/managed-operations/cloud-server-configuration-options.md

 Rackspace account and nothing more.
 If you want additional components, you must pass them with the `build_config` metadata key.

-The following example shows the build option for a Chef server management.
+The following example shows the build option for a Managed Infrastructure server:

     nova boot --flavor 2 --image [image] --meta build_config=core www.example.com

-The following example shows the build option for building a file server with a Rackspace user name and password only and backup ability.
+The following example shows the build option for building Managed Operations server with a Rackspace user name and password only and backup ability:

-    nova boot --flavor 2 --image [image] --meta build_config=core,driveclient fileserver.example.com
+    nova boot --flavor 2 --image [image] --meta build_config= rack_user_only,driveclient fileserver.example.com

-This following example shows a good option for a customer who wants a database server that has monitoring and backups available, but no updates or additional packages.
+This following example shows a good option for a customer who wants a Managed Infrastructure server that has monitoring and backups available, but no updates or additional packages:

     nova boot --flavor 2 --image [image] --meta build_config=core,driveclient,monitoring db.example.com

 If you use configuration management software, wait for the post-build configuration to complete before performing your configuration management.
-For standard and workload-optimized cloud servers only, you can obtain the Managed Operations post-build automation status via the Cloud Servers API.
-Look for the metadata key value `informationrax_service_level_automation`.
+For standard and workload-optimized cloud servers only, you can obtain the Managed Operations or Managed Infrastructure post-build automation status via the Cloud Servers API.
+Look for the metadata key value
+`informationrax_service_level_automation`.
 Depending on the current status of the Managed Cloud post-build automation process, the metadata key will have one of the following values:

 -   Pending
 -   In Progress